 Grand Prix mode mirrors the Grand Prix mode seen in all previous games in the series.
 Players first choose from 3 classes they wish to race in–50cc, 100cc, or 150cc.
 Class determines the speed and aggressiveness of the enemy karts.
 The player can choose from eight characters with five unlockable characters becoming available as the game progresses.
 Each of the eight different cups consists of four races giving 32 tracks in total–16 brand new ones and 16 that have been taken from each of the four previous games.
 Depending on where a player finishes in a cup they will be given a rating of E, D, C, B, A or 1, 2, or 3 stars, with E being the worst and 3 stars the best.
 The action takes place on the top screen of the DS, whilst the bottom screen shows a map of the circuit and where each of the racers are.
 Touching the screen toggles between a map of the track and a close up of the player which also shows item boxes, course hazards and incoming weapon attacks.

 Players can race on any of the 32 tracks and post their best lap times and total times overall.
 Some tracks will give the player a certain amount of mushroom power ups that give a burst of speed when used.
 On the bottom screen there is the map which shows the racing line that a player takes through the course which allows the player to see how he took a corner of a previous lap.
-You can save up to 32 ghost characters of your fastest times (one for each track) and you can also download ghost laps from friends.
-If you go fast enough on a track you will unlock and compete against a staff ghost which is a ghost time of a member of Nintendo staff.
+Up to 32 ghost characters of the fastest times (one for each track) can be saved and it's also possible to download ghost laps from friends.
+With a fast enough run, the player will unlock and compete against a staff ghost which is a ghost time of a member of Nintendo staff.

-Players can select from any of the 32 courses and choose options such as class, computer difficulty, whether to race as part of a team and whether they want to race a certain amount of races or just race until you get a certain amount of wins.
+Players can select from any of the 32 courses and choose options such as class, computer difficulty, whether to race as part of a team and whether they want to race a certain amount of races or just race until a certain amount of wins are earned.
 During the race carts will have a tag attached to them showing an emblem.

 This is the first Mario Kart that has a one player battle mode.
 There are two different modes: